macMikey/levurehelper-app_updater/README.md

 In the `build profiles` > `all profiles` > `copy files` section add an `app updater` key that points to the `appcast.xml` and `update.txt` files for your app.
 You will also add a `build profiles` entry for `installer name` that tells the auto updater the name of the installers to download.

 An `app updater` key is also added at the root level.
-Here you will specify the root url where the appcast.xml and releast-notes.html files will be located.
-You can also specify command line arguments to pass to the Windows installer.
+Here you will specify the follwoing:

+1. The root url where the appcast.xml and releast-notes.html files will be located.
+2. Command line arguments to pass to the Windows installer.
 The example shows the arguments you would pass to an installer created with Inno Setup.
+3. The registry path where WinSparkle settings will be stored.
+Do not include the root (e.g. `HKEY_LOCAL_MACHINE\`).

 ```
 build profiles: